zilurrane/react-draft-rte/README.md

 If you are not using Webpack, you can skip this section.
 Webpack is required for isomorphic/server-side rendering support in a Node.js environment.

-`'react-rte'` contains a bundle that is already built (with CSS) using webpack and is not intended to be consumed again by webpack.
-So, if you are using webpack you must import RichTextEditor from `react-rte/lib/RichTextEditor` in order to get the un-bundled script which webpack can bundle with your app.
+`'react-draft-rte'` contains a bundle that is already built (with CSS) using webpack and is not intended to be consumed again by webpack.
+So, if you are using webpack you must import RichTextEditor from `react-draft-rte/lib/RichTextEditor` in order to get the un-bundled script which webpack can bundle with your app.

 If you are using webpack you must add a css loader or else your webpack build will fail.
 For example: